BrenoFariasdaSilva/Simpsons-Family-Recognizer/README.md

 ### Naive Bayes

 Naive Bayes is a simple yet powerful machine learning algorithm commonly used for classification tasks.
 It is a probabilistic classifier that makes use of Bayes' Theorem, which states that the probability of A given B is equal to the probability of B given A times the probability of A divided by the probability of B. The algorithm it self is simple and easy to implement, and it is effective in high-dimensional spaces.
 It is also fast and can be used for both binary and multi-class classification tasks.
 It has a few drawbacks, such as the assumption of independent features and the zero-frequency problem.
 Also, it requires a parameter called "var_smoothing" to be set, which is a smoothing parameter that accounts for features not present in the learning samples and prevents zero probabilities in the prediction.
+The implemented Naive Bayes is using the Grid Search to find the best parameters for the model and the parameters used are:
+- `var_smoothing`: Portion of the largest variance of all features that is added to variances for calculation stability.
+The selected var_smoothing are `1e-9, 1e-8, 1e-7, 1e-6, 1e-5`.
+- `priors`: Prior probabilities of the classes.
+The selected priors are `None and [0.2, 0.2, 0.2, 0.2, 0.2, 0.2, 0.2, 0.2, 0.2, 0.2]`.

 ### Dataset